Table of Contents

 Users on Mac OS X can use homebrew to install LuaEvent:

-brew install http://prosody.im/files/homebrew/luaevent.rb
+brew install https://prosody.im/files/homebrew/luaevent.rb

 LuaDBI

-Used for: SQL database support (SQLite3, MySQL, PostgreSQL)
+Connecting to SQL databases (SQLite3, MySQL, PostgreSQL)

 This module is used by mod_storage_sql for connecting to SQL databases.